pulumi/registry/themes/default/content/registry/packages/kubernetes/installation-configuration.md

 ```

 If you have done this and are using the default context file, you will be able to set the
-configuration variable `kubernetes:context` in the Pulumi config system to the given context name:
+configuration variable `kubernetes:context` in the Kubernetes provider to the given context name:

 ```shell
 $ pulumi stack init new-kube-stack